-Open discussions and regular meetings are a great way to get your members to talk freely and gain confidence with each other.
+Open discussions and regular meetings with documented notes (also known as meeting minutes) is a great way to get your members to talk freely and gain confidence with each other.
 The more your members trust you and their team, the more open they will be.

-Tristan is glad to have the culture of candor among his board members!
+Tristan is glad to have a culture of candor among his board members!

 Pro Tip: Prevention is the best cure for conflicts of interest.
 A strong conflict of interest policy allows conflicts to be solved before they become a problem with more serious consequences.